cpm-cmake/CPM.cmake/README.md

 - **Dependent on good CMakeLists** Many libraries do not have CMakeLists that work well for subprojects.
 Luckily this is slowly changing, however, until then, some manual configuration may be required (see the snippets [below](#snippets) for examples).
 For best practices on preparing projects for CPM, see the [wiki](https://github.com/TheLartians/CPM/wiki/Preparing-projects-for-CPM).
 - **First version used** In diamond-shaped dependency graphs (e.g. `A` depends on `C`@1.1 and `B`, which itself depends on `C`@1.2 the first added dependency will be used (in this case `C`@1.1).
 In this case, B requires a newer version of `C` than `A`, so CPM will emit a warning.
 This can be resolved by adding a new version of the dependency in the outermost project.

-For projects with more complex needs and where an extra setup step doesn't matter, it may be worth to check out a fully featured C++ package manager such as [conan](https://conan.io), [vcpkg](https://github.com/microsoft/vcpkg) or [hunter](https://github.com/ruslo/hunter).
+For projects with more complex needs and where an extra setup step doesn't matter, it may be worth to check out an external C++ package manager such as [vcpkg](https://github.com/microsoft/vcpkg), [conan](https://conan.io) or [hunter](https://github.com/ruslo/hunter).
-Packages added with `CPMFindPackages` should work with C++ package managers.
+Dependencies added with `CPMFindPackages` should work with external package managers.
+This can also be enabled for all CPM dependencies by enabling [`CPM_USE_LOCAL_PACKAGES`](#cpmuselocalpackages).

 ## Options